Chris Bodner, Chair

 When does the Conservation Committee meet?

-- The Committee usually meets on the first Thursday of every month.
+- The Committee usually meets on the third Thursday of every month.
 Meeting dates and times are listed on the Loft Ridge event calendar.
 Meeting details are sent to the Loft Ridge group email list before each meeting.